 VOICES FROM THE MARGINS is the nation’s largest social justice film fest for college students, sponsored by America Media and Ignatian Solidarity Network.
-FIRST PRIZE includes top of the line production gear from Blackmagic Design plus a free trip to Washington, D.C., Nov.
-12-13, 2016, to screen the film before an audience of 1,700 at the Ignatian Family Teach-In for Justice Filmfest.
+Prizes include top of the line production gear from Blackmagic Design plus a trip to Washington, D.C., Nov.
+4-6, 2017, to screen your film before an audience of 1,700 at the Ignatian Family Teach-In for Justice Film Fest.

-Full contest details and prizes will be announced June 1, 2016.
-Until then, you can view last year’s winners and get your creative juices flowing.
+Check out full contest details below and view last year’s winners and get your creative juices flowing.

 WHO CAN ENTER?